hskrasek/presentations/laravel-passport.md

 Similar to the authorization code grant; however, the token is returned to the client without an authorization code.

 ^ This grant is commonly used for JavaScript or mobile applications where the client credentials can't be securely stored.
-This grant needs to be enabled by calling the enableImplicitGrant method in your AuthServiceProvider

 ---